Together with our community, we dig deeper into our story and engage in discovery.

-The Tumbler Ridge Museum Foundation is a registered not-for-profit society in British Columbia, and has charitable organization status.
+The Tumbler Ridge Museum Foundation is a not for profit society and registered charity.

 Many organizations and individuals have recognized the importance of the Tumbler Ridge Museum project.
 The District of Tumbler Ridge has provided generous annual funding, matched in recent years by funding from the Peace River Regional District.
 The Dalglish Family Foundation has repeatedly provided major funding support, which has helped keep the museum dream alive.
 In 2018 the Dalglish Family Foundation, LaPrairie Crane, the Tumbler Ridge Lions Club, Meikle Wind and donors at the 3D Medical Conference all provided substantial contributions which allowed the Tumbler Ridge Museum to continue to thrive.